dfoderick/fullcycle/README.md

 PYTHONPATH=/home/pi/fullcycle/fullcyclepy

 The setting does not take effect immediately.
-You have to `sudo reboot` and log back in.
+You have to `logout` and log back in.
 When the environment is set correctly you will be able to print it.
 ```
 pi@raspberrypi:~/bin $ printenv PYTHONPATH